Delaware Tribe of Indians

-The Delaware Tribe of Indians, formerly known as the Cherokee Delaware or the Eastern Delaware, based in Bartlesville, Oklahoma, is one of three federally recognized tribes of the Lenape people in the United States, the others being with the Delaware Nation based in Anadarko, Oklahoma, and the Stockbridge-Munsee Community of Wisconsin.
+The Delaware Tribe of Indians, or the Eastern Delaware, based in Bartlesville, Oklahoma, is one of three federally recognized tribes of the Lenape people in the United States.
+The others are the Delaware Nation based in Anadarko, Oklahoma, and the Stockbridge-Munsee Community of Wisconsin.
 More Lenape or Delaware people live in Canada.

 Government and economic development

-The Principal Chief is Brad KillsCrow.
-The Assistant Chief is Tonya Anna.
-They are headquartered in Bartlesville and have no tribal jurisdictional area.
+The Delaware Tribe of Indians are headquartered in Bartlesville, Oklahoma, and they have no tribal jurisdictional area.
 Their housing program covers Washington, Nowata, Rogers, Craig, and part of Tulsa counties.
 Their annual tribal economic impact is $2 million.

-The Delaware Tribe of Indians is located at 5100 Tuxedo Boulevard in Bartlesville, Oklahoma, 74006.
+As of 2025, the current administration is: